Panasonic GX9 Review

 Lumix GX9 – Design and build

-Aside from this, there’s an array of buttons arranged across the camera’s back, giving plenty of direct access to the most-used functions, but they’re all quite small and flush to the body, with very shallow click actions.
+An array of buttons arranged across the camera’s back gives plenty of direct access to the most-used functions, but they’re all quite small and flush to the body, with very shallow click actions.
 The GX9 also features Panasonic’s well-designed touch interface for changing settings and browsing though images in playback.

-The touchscreen can be used for positioning the focus point, even when you’re using the viewfinder.
-This is fortunate, as there’s no physical control for moving the focus point.
+As with many recent cameras, the touchscreen is used to select the focus point, even when you’re using the viewfinder.
+Unfortunately if you don’t like this approach, there’s no physical control for moving the focus point.
 Instead you have to press the left and down keys in turn and then use the D-pad, which is rather slow and clunky.
-It’s possible to reconfigure the D-pad for this purpose, but then you need to reassign its functions elsewhere, for example to the fully customisable onscreen Q Menu.
+It’s possible to reconfigure the D-pad to move the AF area directly, but then you need to reassign its functions elsewhere, most obviously to the customisable onscreen Q Menu.

 Panasonic GX9 – Viewfinder and screen

-If there’s one feature that sets Panasonic’s single-digit GX-series cameras apart, it’s the tilting electronic viewfinder, which following the demise of Samsung’s NX range is now unique.
-In essence, the GX9 uses the same LCD viewfinder as the GX80, just in a tilting housing that lets it rotate upwards by 80°.
+If there’s one feature that sets Panasonic’s single-digit GX-series cameras apart, it’s the tilting electronic viewfinder.
+In essence, the GX9 uses the same LCD viewfinder as the GX80, but in a tilting housing that lets it rotate upwards by 80°.
 Some photographers find this feature very valuable, but to be honest, I don’t have any use for it at all.
 If I need to shoot at an angle, I prefer using the tilting LCD.

 However, in certain situations, for instance when you’re panning, it can display colour-tearing artefacts, where white areas flicker through the three colours.
 It’s not a serious problem, but some photographers do find it very disconcerting.